-Photographs by Erin Boyle.
+Photography by Erin Boyle.

 Above: My arsenal of natural mosquito-bite remedies.
 We're sharing seven of our favorite remedies here, but if you've had good luck with others, please let us know in the comments section below.

-1. Ice cubes: An ice cube or cold pack can be a surprisingly effective remedy for mosquito bites.
+Above: An ice cube or cold pack can be a surprisingly effective remedy for mosquito bites.
 The ice numbs the area and helps control swelling.
 Wrap cubes in a towel and press against bites for 10 minutes (or for as long as you can tolerate).

-2. Tea bags: Natural tannins in tea act as an astringent, drawing toxins out of the skin and helping to lessen your discomfort.
+Above: Natural tannins in tea act as an astringent, drawing toxins out of the skin and helping to lessen your discomfort.
 Press a used tea bag against your bites until the itching subsides.

-4. Baking Soda Paste: Add a few drops of water to some baking soda, mix it into a paste, apply it directly onto bug bites, and allow to dry.
+Above: Add a few drops of water to some baking soda, mix it into a paste, apply it directly onto bug bites, and allow to dry.
 The alkalinity of baking soda can help neutralize the pH of an infected area and reduce itching.

 Or buy it.
 Look for fresh aloe vera in the produce aisle, or buy gel at the pharmacy.
 If you go the fresh route, peel away the tough skin from the inner gel with a sharp knife.
 You can then pulverize the gel or just rub it on any offending bites.
-(A 6-oz bottle of Aloe Vera Gel is $5.76 from iHerb.com.)
+(A 6-ounce bottle of Aloe Vera Gel is $5.76 from iHerb.com.)

-7. Peppermint Poultice: Mash peppermint leaves into a paste and apply it to especially bothersome bites for a cooling sensation.
+Above: Mash peppermint leaves into a paste and apply it to especially bothersome bites for a cooling sensation.
 If you're an adept forager, you can also make a soothing poultice from jewelweed, plantain, or chickweed.
 And if you don't happen to have a mortar and pestle handy, you can just chew the herbs to mash them—bonus points for using your very Gardenista wilderness survival skills.

 Don't go, we've got more summer bug stories: